Shooting star is located on the east coast of Zanzibar...

 Laundry facilities: Full Laundry Service - Extra Charge

-Money: You can exchange US$, Euros and Pounds as well as travellers' cheques at Shooting Star.
-Travellers' cheques incur a 10% surcharge.
+Money: You can exchange US$, Euros and Pounds at Shooting Star.

-Accepted payment on location: The preferred form of payment at Shooting Star is cash, however you can also pay for any extra costs using travellers' cheques, Visa or Mastercard.
-However there is a 10 percent charge for anything other than cash.
+Accepted payment on location: The preferred form of payment at Shooting Star is cash, however you can also pay for any extra costs Visa or Mastercard.
+However there is a 5% charge for any card use.